 Welcome!

-In all of my work I stitch together insights from engaged anthropology and visual anthropology to create collaborative projects.
-In addition to environmental anthropology, I find kinship with decolonizing approaches to research inquiry alongside insights from discard studies, anthropological of climate change, cultural geography, Indigenous studies, and Latin American studies.
+In all of my work I stitch together insights from engaged anthropology and visual works to create collaborative projects.
+In addition to environmental anthropology, I find kinship with decolonizing approaches to research inquiry alongside insights from discard studies, anthropology of climate change, cultural geography, Indigenous studies, and Latin American studies.

-I have partnered with the Mebêngôkre-Kayapó Peoples, an Indigenous community in Brazil, and am currently working on team-based and community-driven projects around the United States, in Latin America, and throughout the globe on environmental justice, soundscape ecologies, media sovereignty and digital well-being, and community resilience.
+I have partnered with the Mebêngôkre-Kayapó Peoples, an Indigenous community in Brazil, and am currently working on team-based and community-driven projects around the United States, in Latin America, and throughout the globe on environmental justice, soundscape ecologies, media sovereignty, digital well-being, and community resilience.

 Land Acknowledgement